SAP-archive/karydia/README.md

 ```
 ![](docs/images/pod-with-karydia.png)

-### Add network policy
+### Add a Network Policy
-Karydia adds a default networkpolicy to each namespace and reconciles it.
+Karydia adds a default network policy to each namespace and reconciles it.
 ```
 kubectl get networkpolicy -n demo
 ```
 ![](docs/images/networkpolicy.png)

-## Features and configuration options
+## Features and Configuration Options
-Each feature can be configured to application specific needs:
+You can configure each feature to meet the needs of your applications:
-* custom seccomp profile
+* A custom seccomp profile
-* custom default network policy
+* A custom default network policy
-* specific network policy per namespace
+* A specific network policy per namespace
-* usage of root user if necessary
+* The usage of a root user if necessary

 See all [features and options](docs/features.md).